cockroachdb/docs/src/current/cockroachcloud/export-metrics-advanced.md

 cloud: true
 ---

-CockroachDB {{ site.data.products.advanced }} users can use the [Cloud API]({% link cockroachcloud/cloud-api.md %}) to configure metrics export to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/), [Datadog](https://www.datadoghq.com/), or [Prometheus](https://prometheus.io/).
+CockroachDB {{ site.data.products.advanced }} users can use the [Cloud API]({% link cockroachcloud/cloud-api.md %}) to configure metrics export to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/), [Datadog](https://www.datadoghq.com/), [Prometheus](https://prometheus.io/), or [Azure Monitor](https://learn.microsoft.com/azure/azure-monitor/essentials/data-platform-metrics).
 Once the export is configured, metrics will flow from all nodes in all regions of your CockroachDB {{ site.data.products.advanced }} cluster to your chosen cloud metrics sink.

 {{site.data.alerts.callout_success}}
-To export metrics from a CockroachDB {{ site.data.products.core }} cluster, refer to [Monitoring and Alerting](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/monitoring-and-alerting) instead of this page.
+To export metrics from a CockroachDB {{ site.data.products.core }} cluster, refer to [Monitoring and Alerting]({% link {{site.current_cloud_version}}/monitoring-and-alerting.md %}) instead of this page.
 {{site.data.alerts.end}}

-Exporting metrics to Amazon CloudWatch is only available on CockroachDB {{ site.data.products.advanced }} clusters which are hosted on AWS.
+Exporting metrics to Amazon CloudWatch is only available on CockroachDB {{ site.data.products.advanced }} clusters that are hosted on AWS.
+Exporting metrics to Azure Monitor is only available on CockroachDB {{ site.data.products.advanced }} clusters that are hosted on Azure.
 Metrics export to Datadog and Prometheus is supported on all CockroachDB {{ site.data.products.advanced }} clusters.

-{{site.data.alerts.callout_info}}
-{% include_cached feature-phases/preview.md %}
-{{site.data.alerts.end}}

 <a id="the-metricexport-endpoint"></a>